Frequently Asked Questions

 Annex 1 now requires companies to establish a formal Contamination Control Strategy (CCS) as a key regulatory expectation.

-A Contamination Control Strategy (CCS) is much more than a document — it is a risk-based strategy that defines how your company prevents and controls contamination across your sterile manufacturing processes.
+A Contamination Control Strategy (CCS) is far more than just a document—it is a comprehensive, risk-based approach that defines how your company prevents and controls contamination throughout all sterile manufacturing processes.

-An effective CCS integrates facility design, equipment, material and personnel flows, aseptic practices, environmental monitoring, and cleaning — demonstrating to regulators that contamination risks are systematically identified, controlled, and documented.
+An effective CCS integrates facility design, equipment, material and personnel flows, aseptic practices, environmental monitoring, and cleaning.
+Its purpose is to demonstrate to regulators that contamination risks are systematically identified, controlled, and documented.

-At GMP Bridge, we approach CCS development as a strategic process, not a checklist.
-We typically combine the CCS with a detailed, risk-based Contamination Control Risk Assessment (CCRA), ensuring that your strategy is grounded in real process understanding and focused where risks are highest.
+At GMP Bridge, we approach CCS development as a strategic process—not a checklist.
+We typically combine the CCS with a detailed, risk-based Contamination Control Risk Assessment (CCRA), ensuring your strategy is grounded in real process understanding and focused where risks are highest.

-Developing a robust, risk-based CCS is essential for Annex 1 compliance and for achieving true sterility assurance — not just on paper, but in daily operations.
+Building a strong, risk-based CCS is essential not only for Annex 1 compliance and meeting global regulatory expectations, but also for achieving true sterility assurance—not just on paper, but in daily operations.

 CDMO oversight refers to the management and control of your outsourced manufacturing partners (Contract Development and Manufacturing Organizations).
 This includes evaluating potential CDMOs, qualifying them, and maintaining ongoing oversight to ensure they meet regulatory standards, protect your product quality, and do not introduce supply chain risks.